jaredpar/jaredpar.github.io/_posts/2008-10-06-functional-c-providing-an-option.md

     }

-Now lets consider Case #2, None.??
-Here there is no handy inference method because what would we use for inference.??
+Now lets consider Case #2, None.
+Here there is no handy inference method because what would we use for inference.
 There is no variable with a Type to use so we are forced to be explicit about the type.